Brain Damaged Child

 - Represent you in court and bring your case to trial before a jury if necessary

-These a just a short list of the many things we will do during our handling of your case.
+These are just a short list of the many things we will do during our handling of your case.
 If you specifically need other services than the ones we have listed here, please do not hesitate to ask.

 The extent of your injuries, the type of accident you were involved in, and how it affected you financially, emotionally, and physically will influence the worth of your case.
+This makes it hard to assess your needs without the assistance of a Manhattan personal injury lawyer.

 When your lawyers assess your damages, we will classify them into two categories: economic and non-economic.
 Note that the following lists are not exhaustive, as you might be able to claim other damages that you are not aware of yet.